yknx4/tracer/README.md

 * fixed: Got extra data in the log file. #45 thanks @JohnSmithDr
 * merged: Add Strict mode and EsLint from @HakmiSofian
 * merged: Change the log to file example to using `fs.appendFile()` instead.  from @twang2218
-* merged: Enable use of tracer in strict mode from @madarche
+* merged: Enable use of tracerdebug in strict mode from @madarche
 * merged: Added getter for log level from @ColRad
 * tested on node.js 4/5